ywang40/Jordan-Fall2021-Project/README.md

 ### Week 2:

-Be familiar with Jupyter notebook, play with code (The best way to learn Python!) illustrated in lesson 1 through 5 in Python Scripting for Computational Molecular Science workshop.
+Be familiar with Jupyter notebook, play with code (The best way to learn Python!) illustrated in lesson 1 through 5 in Python Scripting for Computational Molecular Science workshop, and upload your ipynb notebook to this folder.

 ## Meeting Information